Albino Rocca

 Albino Rocca Barbera d'Alba 2022

 The lion’s share of this small-volume cuvée is drawn from a single parcel of vines planted in 2004 in the clay and limestone soils of San Rocco Seno d'Elvio—just outside the Alba township, on the edge of the Barbaresco area.
-More recently, a parcel of 20-year-old Barbara from Castagnito on the opposite side of the Tanaro River has joined the party.
+More recently, a parcel of 20-year-old Barbera from Castagnito on the opposite side of the Tanaro River has joined the party.
 The resulting wine, raised entirely in tank, is bursting with mouth-watering red and blue fruit flavours framed by tightly wound tannins and lip-smacking acidity.

 Albino Rocca Barbera d'Alba 2022